 ~ Throughout the 1980s, the New Arcadian Journal championed Finlay’s cause during the Little Spartan and other Wars, and Broadsheets and Cards were generated as propaganda.

-~ Patrick Eyres was introduced to the Finlays at Stonypath in 1978 by Ian Gardner, who had long been one of the poet’s collaborators.
-This meeting established the lifelong affinity that led Finlay in 1999 to ask Eyres to become a member of the Little Sparta Trust (the charity that seeks to conserve the garden in perpetuity).
+~ Patrick Eyres was introduced to the Finlays at Stonypath in 1979 by Ian Gardner, who had long been one of the poet’s collaborators.
+This meeting established the lifelong affinity that led Finlay in 1999 to ask Eyres to join the board of the Little Sparta Trust (the charity that seeks to conserve the garden in perpetuity).
 For more information, see the Little Sparta Trust website.

 ~ In 2007, Sue Finlay’s important memoir about the creation of the garden at Little Sparta was featured in NAJ 61/62.